bahramiramazan/graphmapping/README.md

 Can an LLM already Outperform Human in an Intelligence Test?
 Yes

 + [Graph_Mapping](https://osf.io/wh7zv/overview) Dwonload GraphMapping zip file from the Link, and unzip and replace with the Graph_Mapping Folder in the home direcetory!
++ In utils.py line 16 and 18, put key for openai, and gemini api's
 #### Setup
 ```requirements
 pip install openai
 pip install -q -U google-genai
 ```

 #### Graph mapping and difficulty factors :